-- Take the anticoagulants as prescribed by your surgeon at the same time each day (Xarelto, an injection of Lovenox, Fragmin or other); - · Get up and move regularly every hour (except at night); - Maximize the use of intermittent pneumatic compression commonly referred to as a venous pump during your hospital stay.
+- Take the anticoagulants as prescribed by your surgeon at the same time each day (Xarelto, an injection of Lovenox, Fragmin or other); - Get up and move regularly every hour (except at night); - If you are admitted to hospital, maximize the use of intermittent pneumatic compression commonly referred to as a venous pump during your hospital stay.
 This air pump inflates and deflates an air-tight bag around your leg and prevents blood clot formation.